 Helen Flynn (Councillor rep)

-PPC for Harrogate & Knaresborough and Harrogate Borough Councillor.
-Also Vice Chair of the Lib Dem Education Association and an elected member of the Social Liberal Forum.
+Helen is PPC for Harrogate & Knaresborough and Harrogate Borough Councillor.
+She is also Vice Chair of the Lib Dem Education Association and an elected member of the Social Liberal Forum.

 Dinti Batstone (Councillor rep)

-Dinti has been active in the Liberal Democrats for over a decade, serving as a Councillor and twice standing for the European Parliament.
-An elected member of the party’s Federal Policy Committee, she currently chairs the policy working group on political and constitutional reform.
+Dinti has been active in the Lib Dems for over a decade, serving as a Councillor and twice standing for the European Parliament.
+An elected member of the FPC, she currently chairs the policy working group on political and constitutional reform.

-Duncan Brack is Vice Chair of the FPC and of the election manifesto group.
-From 2003 to 2010 he chaired the Federal Conference Committee, and from 2010 to 2012 was special adviser to Chris Huhne at the Department of Energy and Climate Change.
+Duncan is Vice Chair of the FPC and of the Election Manifesto group.
+From 2010 to 2012, Duncan was special adviser to Chris Huhne.

 Baroness Sal Brinton

-Sal Brinton is an elected member of both the Federal Policy and Federal Conference Committee, and is vice chair of the latter.
-She has been a member of the House of Lords since February 2011, and is Co-Chair of the Lib Dem health parliamentary policy committee.
-Sal recently chaired the Learning to Live policy working group on Skills, Further and Higher Education.
-Sal has chaired the Lib Dem Diversity Engagement Group between 2011 and 2014, and created and run the Candidate Leadership Programme.
-She was parliamentary candidate in Watford in 2010 & 2005 and in S E Cambs in 2001 & 1997.
-She was the education portfolio holder on Cambridgeshire County Council between 1997 & 1999, and the leader of the opposition between 1999 and 2004.
-A former bursar of two Cambridge Colleges, Sal worked in higher education for 20 years, as well as chairing the Cambridgeshire Learning and Skills Council.
+Sal Brinton is an elected member of both the FP and FCC, and is vice chair of the latter.
+She has been a member of the House of Lords since 2011, and is Co-Chair of the Lib Dem health parliamentary policy committee.
+Sal recently chaired the Learning to Live policy working group on Skills, Further and Higher Education and has run the Candidate Leadership Programme.

-Prateek Buch has been a party member since 2008 and was elected to the Policy Committee in 2012 – from which he is elected to serve on Conference Committee.
+Prateek was elected to the Policy Committee in 2012 – from which he is elected to serve on Conference Committee.
 Having more than a decade’s experience as a scientist at UCL researching gene and stem cell therapy for sight loss, Prateek’s policy focus has been evidence-based health policy – he currently sits on the party’s Parliamentary Policy Committee on health.
-As Director of the Social Liberal Forum, he has also written and campaigned on economic policy, helping to shape party policy and the wider political debate.

-Lucy Care was the first Liberal Democrat elected as a councillor in Derby in the early 1990s, and she remained a councillor until 2010, by when the Lib Dem Group was the largest on the council.
-During this time, Lucy had become increasingly frustrated by the control that national legislation had over council activities.
-As a result she stood for parliament in 2005 and 2010, and has been reselected to stand in 2015.
+Lucy was the first Lib Dem elected as a councillor in Derby in the early 1990s, and she remained a councillor until 2010, by when the Lib Dem Group was the largest on the council.

-Gareth first joined the Liberal Democrats in 1992 and became active as a response to the then Conservative Government’s attacks on civil liberties.
-He stood against David Cameron in Witney in 2001, increasing the Lib Dem share of the vote.
+Gareth stood against David Cameron in Witney in 2001, increasing the Lib Dem share of the vote.
 In 2007 he won the formerly safe Labour ward of Katesgrove on Reading Borough Council on a huge swing.
-He was Leader and also Environment and Communities and Neighbourhoods shadow of the Liberal Democrat Group on Reading Borough Council.
-Gareth stood down from the Council in May 2011 in order to ‘spend more time on politics.’.
-This seems to have amply succeeded: he is now co-Chair of the Social Liberal Forum and is a member of the Federal Policy Committee and Federal Conference Committee of the Lib Dems.
+He is now co-Chair of the Social Liberal Forum and is a member of the FPC and FCC.

 Lord Tony Greaves

-Susan has been a Liberal and Liberal Democrat for over 20 years, a district councillor for Alcester since 1991 and has been the Leader of the Council.
-She was a County Councillor for 12 years and education spokesman for 10 years and has been a candidate in three General Elections and two European elections.
+Susan has been a district councillor for Alcester since 1991 and has been the Leader of the Council.
+She was a County Councillor for 12 years and education spokesman for 10 years.

-Susan is a Director and Chairman of Act on Energy, and energy efficiency advice charity of which she was a co-founder in 1998 and is a Director of Greenwatt Technology.
-She is one of the contributors to the Green Book.
+Susan is a Director and Chairman of Act on Energy, and energy efficiency advice charity and is a Director of Greenwatt Technology.